KatelynSaechao/US-2020-Covid-19-Rates-and-Cases-/README.md

 The first map I created is titled, **[US 2020 Covid-19 Rates](https://katelynsaechao.github.io/US-2020-Covid-19-Rates-and-Cases-Maps/map1.html)**.
 It is a choropleth map that has a sequential color scheme, in which darker colors indicate higher Covid-19 rates in that given county.
 The interactive component of this map is activated by hovering over a county.
 When hovering over a county, the viewer is able to learn information such as the county and state they are hovering over, as well as the Covid-19 rate.

 The second map I created is titled, **[US 2020 Covid-19 Cases](https://katelynsaechao.github.io/US-2020-Covid-19-Rates-and-Cases-Maps/map2.html)**.
 It is a proportional symbol map that has a sequential color scheme.
 Smaller and lighter dots indicate a lower number of Covid-19 cases, whereas darker and bigger dots indicate a higher number of Covid-19 cases within a given county.
-The interactive component of this map is activated by
+The interactive component of this map is activated by clicking on a dot.
+When clicking a dot, the viewer is able to learn information about the county and state they clicked on, as well as the number of Covid-19 cases.

 ## Map Links